dnsepti/data-analyst-projects/README.md

 - `text` — the text of the review

 # Purposes
-- To generate a value proposition for a new product (books) based on an a database of one of the services competing in the market of startups that rushed to develop new apps for book lovers.
+- To generate a value proposition for a new product (books) based on a database of one of the services competing in the market of startups that rushed to develop new apps for book lovers.

 # Libraries
 *pandas, numpy, sqlalchemy*